FurryGamesIndex/games/doc/Get-Involved.en.md

 ## Projects

-- Github: Access this repository via [Issues](https://github.com/FurryGamesIndex/games/issues) or [Discussions](https://github.com/FurryGamesIndex/games/discussions)
+- Github: Access this repository via [Issues](https://github.com/FurryGamesIndex/games/issues)
 - Telegram channels and discussion groups: https://t.me/FurryGamesIndex (for announcements, project discussions, polls and general discussions)
 - Email: webmaster@furrygames.top (for non-technical questions related to the project, you should usually contact the maintainer more than likely)